128technology/docs/docs/intro_installation_quickstart_aws.md

 Continue clicking the "Next" button.
 Click **Create Stack** to start the deployment.

-Once the deployment of the template is complete, information about the new Conductor deployment is provided in the Output tab.
+Once the deployment of the template is complete, information about the new router deployment is provided in the Output tab.

 The information listed in the Outputs tab is the following:
 * Instance ID of the Router EC2 instance.